Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 The navbar is now a standard Bootstrap navbar, with a drop down for mobile.
 Uses navbar dark bootstrap theme.

 **Introduction**
-A short into section, intoducing the site and what is avaliable, the embeded video has been replaced with an image.
-The image only displays on larger devices, while on mobiles to remove to much scrolling the picture us removed getting the user to the main section quicker.
+A short intro section, intoducing the site and what is avaliable, the embeded video has been replaced with an image.
+The image only displays on larger devices, while on mobiles to remove to much scrolling the picture is removed getting the user to the main section quicker.

 **Interactive Map**
 As the primary function and main user feature of the site, some extensive redesign has happened.
-In the previous version, the map was half the width (large screens) of the screen with additional information displayed in a table to the left or on a phone on additional section below the map.
-In  the new design, the additional information has all be incorporated in the map pop-up, now making the map full width.
+In the previous version, the map was half the width (large screens) of the screen with additional information displayed in a table to the left or on a phone an additional section below the map.
+In the new design, the additional information has all been incorporated in the map pop-up, now making the map full width.
 The same information is presented to the user but in a more simplified way.
 The drop down selectors used were also updated, using bootstrap selector classes and removing some of the borders.
 <img src="/assets/readmeAssets/menuView V1.jpg">